netdata/netdata/collectors/node.d.plugin/fronius/README.md

-# Fronius monitoring with Netdata
+# Fronius Symo monitoring with Netdata

 Collects metrics from the configured solar power installation from Fronius Symo.